Vikings primed to join crowded race for No. 1 pick

 What that means is the Vikings, sitting on one win, probably need at least a franchise-record 14 losses to have any shot at wresting slam-dunk No. 1 pick Trevor Lawrence away from 12 peers that currently have fewer than three victories.

-Suddenly, the Vikings seem more OK with belly-flopping down that slippery slope.
-Fifteen bye weeks after the Love Boat scandal rocked the Vikings off the field, general manager Rick Spielman sent notice on Thursday that he and Mike Zimmer’s 2020 on-field ship has sunk.
+Suddenly, the Vikings seem more than OK with belly-flopping down that slippery slope.
+Fifteen bye weeks after the Love Boat scandal rocked the Vikings off the field, General Manager Rick Spielman sent notice on Thursday that he and Mike Zimmer's 2020 on-field ship has sunk.

 Will there be more white flags raised before the Nov.
 3 deadline?